 Building relationships look different during the new work-from-home, school-from-home, church-from-home, and eat-at-home world.
 Heather Stoll, mom, ministry leader, and lead editor at Ministry to Parents, shares an appropriately-timed piece of advice for anyone who works with students.
 With 5 simple principles, any leader can earn the sacred gift of a parent’s trust.

-Trust is a Sacred Gift: An Open Letter to Leaders of Students
+Trust is a Sacred Gift: A Mom’s Letter to Leaders

 Dear Ministry Leader,